Partnership Firm Closure - Dissolution

 Upon happening of certain events, a firm may be required to get dissolved:

-If a partner has been declared insolvent or has retired from the firm, he will not liable for any acts done after his insolvency or retirement.
+Partners of a firm remain liable for any act done by partners Until a public notice of dissolution is given.
+Till then, it will be termed as an act of the firm if done before resolution.
+If a partner has been declared insolvent or has retired from the firm, he will not be liable for any acts done after his insolvency or retirement.
 The legal heirs of any deceased partner are also not liable for any acts done by other partners after the partner has died.

 How are accounts settled